Airline Cancellation Policies Due to Coronavirus (COVID-19) – Everything You Need to Know

 Air France

-If you’d prefer to cancel your trip and you booked directly with Air France, fill out this form online.
-You’ll receive a travel voucher that is good for 1 year on all Air France, KLM, Delta, Virgin Atlantic, and Kenya Airways flights.
+If you booked directly with Air France, fill out this form online.
+You’ll receive a travel voucher valid for 1 year on all Air France, KLM, Delta, Virgin Atlantic, and Kenya Airways flights.
 If you booked with a travel agent and would like to cancel your flight, contact the agent directly.

 To read Air France’s full policy regarding COVID-19, click here.